-This school will participate in Devon County Council's In-Year Co-ordinated Admissions Scheme for 2023-24

-After the normal round intake, parents apply for a place at this school by completing the Devon Common Application Form, regardless of where the child lives.
+This school will participate in Devon County Council's In-Year Co-ordinated Admissions Scheme for 2023-24 After the normal round intake, parents apply for a place at this school by completing the Devon Common Application Form, regardless of where the child lives.
 This is available at www.devon.gov.uk/admissionsonline or by calling the LA for a paper version, the D-CAF.

-Applications can be made at any time after the Year Group has started but will not be processed sooner than 8 school weeks before the place is required.
-They will be considered in date order with all those received at the school or by Devon's School Admissions Team by 6pm each day considered together.
+Applications can be made at any time after the Year Group has started10 but will not be processed sooner than 8 school weeks before the place is required.11 They will be considered in date order with all those received at the school or by Devon's School Admissions Team by 6pm each day considered together.

 The responsibility for decisions lies with the admissions authority for the school which may meet virtually (for example by conference call).
 Decision-making cannot be made by a single individual.
 Decisions will be sent to parents by Devon's School Admissions Service.

 The school will notify the LA of numbers on roll in the school within 2 school days when requested to do so.
 This enables the LA to be able to advise parents.
-When notified of an application, a local Governing Board or admissions sub-committee will give the view of the school on whether a place should be offered within 5 school days.
-The responsibility for decisions lies with the admissions authority for the school.
-Decision-making cannot be made solely by email or by a single individual.
-This is to ensure that a decision can be communicated to the parent within 15 school days.
-If the decision is to refuse admission, the LA may then consider under its Hard to Place provision or under its In-Year Fair Access Protocol.
+When notified of an application, we will give the view of the school on whether a place should be offered within 5 school days.
+This is to ensure that a decision can be communicated to the parent within 10 school days.12